threefoldfoundation/info_sdk/src/develop/code/network/code_network.md

   print("Node", node.node_id,"is not up")
 ```

 Please store the list of nodes somewhere for you reference to deploy containers and architectures, or you could write code to store this to a file.
 All nodes are connected with IPv6 to the internet.
 If you have IPv6 at home you could create a wireguard configuration to any of the nodes as they all speak IPv6 and any node could act as you private gateway into your overlay network.
-If you fo not have IPv6 at home you need to identify a nodes that has IPv4 capabilities.
+If you do not have IPv6 at home you need to identify a nodes that has IPv4 capabilities.
 In this example the nodes in Belgium have a dual-stack and could therefore be used to provide an IPv4 gateway into your overlay network.

 #### 3. Setup wireguard configuration

 An important step is to create a wireguard configuration (file) providing you with secure access to you private peer-to-peer overlay network.
 Please copy / paste the configuration into a file and import to you local wireguard setup.
 At time of writing IPv4 was the only available stack and therefore this example has an IPv4 Wireguard configuration, based on one of the nodes in Belgium.
 With IPv6 available you could select any of the nodes in your network and build a secure tunnel to those.

 ```bash